Setting yourself free is an important part of living a fulfilled life. However, life has a nasty habit of getting in the way.

 Your mind is going to wonder whether you want it to or not – the key is to detach from these thoughts and master the art of controlling your attention.

 It takes time to develop mindfulness, but it’s quite easy to practice.
-Here are a few suggestions for daily habits that will improve your ability to stay present
+Here are a few suggestions for daily habits that will improve your ability to stay present and be mindful.

 - Daily Meditation – Concentrate on deep breathing and reigning in your thoughts as your mind waders